 While attendees can also find their own accomodation elsewhere (there is a motel nearby), participants in other similar events have found staying at the venue a rewarding experience, because and in spite of its communal nature.

 The full event pass cost (including meals and bunk accomodation) is $360.
 If you sleep off-site it’s $200, and daypasses are available for Thursday and Friday ($60 each) and Saturday ($40).
-Meals are included in all passes (except for dinner on Saturday night).
+Meals (breakfast, lunch and dinner) are included in all passes (except for dinner on Saturday night).

 GORF is an initiative of Teaching Electronics and Computing History (TECH) Inc., a Victorian not-for-profit association that also publishes Paleotronic Magazine.